Kingobaino1/Backend-api-assignment/README.md

   > A successful API request will
    - return HTTP 200 OK status
    - add a new account to the database and populate it as a json object in the response body.

   > An unsuccessful API request will
    - return HTTP 200 OK status
    - Populate an error message *Account already exists* in the response body if username matches an already existing account
    - Populate an error message *Account not created* in the response body

+# Add login to an existing account endpoint:
+  API endpoint to *Create a new account*
+  > A successful API request will
+   - return HTTP 200 OK status
+   - return the user with a JWT token.

+  > An unsuccessful API request will
+   - return HTTP 200 OK status
+   - Populate an error message *Invalid username or password* in the response body

 # Add phone number to an a particular account
   API endpoint to *Create a new phone number*